FIRE Guidelines and Application

 Legal Consultancy

-This program is like having your own in-house general counsel.
+This program is like having your own First Amendment lawyer vetting your contract.
 It provides contractual-related legal assistance —including up to an hour of an attorney’s time, covering anything from how to respond to an indemnity clause, to whether to sign a particular contract.

 For more, visit Legal Consultancy or FIRE Consultancy Overview.